wimanpat/JPDigitalTwin/backend/external/README.md

-In this directory there is stored external solvers
+In this directory there is stored external solvers to not make conflicts

 ````commandline
  git clone https://github.com/NirajDayama/NirajDwave.git